How Amex Fine Hotels & Resorts can land you elite-like benefits at top hotels

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-In fact, the Amex Fine Hotels & Resorts Program has since changed the way I think about hotel stays in general — assuming I have enough time to make the most of a hotel and its amenities, it can make a lot more sense to spend more than I otherwise would to make the trip even more memorable, if only for one full day.
+Ever since my 2017 stay at Amanjena in Marrakesh, Amex Fine Hotels & Resorts has changed the way I think about hotel stays in general — assuming I have enough time to make the most of a hotel and its amenities, it can make a lot of sense to spend more than I otherwise would to make the trip even more memorable, if only for a day.

-The program is accessible to cardmembers with a Platinum-branded Amex card, including The Platinum Card® from American Express consumer version and the The Business Platinum® Card from American Express.
+The program is accessible to cardmembers with a Platinum- or Centurion-branded charge card, including The Platinum Card from American Express UK and The Business Platinum Card from American Express UK.
 If you pay with an Amex card and book directly through the program — either online or over the phone — you’ll be able to take advantage of the following benefits:

 - Room upgrade upon arrival, when available